NES: An Instruction-Free, Low-Latency Next Edit Suggestion Framework Powered by Learned Historical Editing Trajectories: Methodology

 To implement this framework, we focused on four key areas:

-\begin{itemize}[leftmargin=*] \item \textbf{Incremental Difference Detection:} We developed a real-time code change monitor based on incremental computation.
+\paragraph{Incremental Difference Detection} We developed a real-time code change monitor based on incremental computation.
 This framework accurately captures each developer editing operation, thereby constructing a comprehensive and detailed historical editing trajectory.
 These trajectory data serve as crucial inputs for subsequent model training and prediction processes.

-\item \textbf{High-Quality Training Dataset Construction:} Utilizing the collected authentic historical editing trajectories, we constructed a high-quality training dataset.
+\paragraph{High-Quality Training Dataset Construction} Utilizing the collected authentic historical editing trajectories, we constructed a high-quality training dataset.
 This dataset encompasses not only sequences of editing operations but also contextual information for each edit.
-Therefore, this dataset can enabling the training of both the \mymodel-Location Model and the \mymodel-Edit Model with nuanced understanding of editing patterns and their surrounding code environments.
+Therefore, this dataset can enable the training of both the \mymodel-Location Model and the \mymodel-Edit Model with nuanced understanding of editing patterns and their surrounding code environments.

-\item \textbf{Model Training:} To endow \mymodel with the capability for location and code editing suggestion, we designed a two-stage training methodology.
+\paragraph{Model Training} To endow \mymodel with the capability for location and code editing suggestion, we designed a two-stage training methodology.
 Initially, both the \mymodel-Location and \mymodel-Edit models undergo \emph{SFT}~\cite{InstructGPT} on our large-scale historical editing datasets, enabling them to learn the fundamental patterns of code modification.
-Subsequently, we employ \emph{Decoupled Clip} and \emph{DAPO}~\cite{DAPO}, a reinforcement learning technique using high-quality preference data, to further refine the models.
+Subsequently, we employ \emph{Decoupled Clip} and \emph{DAPO}~\cite{yu2025dapoopensourcellmreinforcement}, a reinforcement learning technique using high-quality preference data, to further refine the models\footnote{DAPO is a reinforcement learning method that uses dynamic sampling of high-quality preferences to refine the policy, while Decoupled Clip stabilizes training by decoupling the clipping mechanism in policy updates.}.
 This second stage aligns their behavior more closely with real-world developer intent and utility, significantly boosting the practical value of \mymodel.

-\item \textbf{Model Inference Optimization:} Acknowledging the constraints of inference resources in practical application environments and the stringent low-latency requirements inherent in real-time editing suggestion, we conducted in-depth optimization of the model inference process, and achieved real-time responsiveness to developer editing behaviors, ensuring the fluidity and practicality of the \mymodel framework. \end{itemize}
+\paragraph{Model Inference Optimization} Acknowledging the constraints of inference resources in practical application environments and the stringent low-latency requirements inherent in real-time editing suggestion, we conducted in-depth optimization of the model inference process, and achieved real-time responsiveness to developer editing behaviors, ensuring the fluidity and practicality of the \mymodel framework.

 We present the details of these critical components in the following sections, respectively.